WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
-The Shielded Pyroclast is the King of the Nether.
+The Shielded Pyroclast is the King of the Nether
 ### Location
-The Shielded Pyroclast is located in a battle arena found in the Nether.
+The Shielded Pyroclast is located in a battle arena found in the Nether

 ## Withered Samurai
 <div style="display: flex; align-items: center;">